 So, start implementing these SEO tips today and watch your website traffic grow steadily over time.
 If you follow the actionable tips above or partner with a B2B SEO agency, then you can rest assured that your organic rankings will improve and withstand major Google algorithm changes because you will have followed these actionable SEO best practices.

 The actionable organic SEO strategy framework that we’ve shared with you in this blog post is straight out of our playbook and SEO success, so we are sure you can put many of these areas discussed above to work to help grow your organic traffic.
-However, staying up to date with the latest SEO strategies and techniques will help ensure that the content is as visible as possible and even secure coveted featured snippets.
+However, staying up to date with the latest SEO strategy and techniques will help ensure that the content is as visible as possible and even secure coveted featured snippets.
 While content will remain king for some time, the intricacies of on-page SEO success and off-page SEO techniques will continue to evolve as screen reader intents change over time.

 But remember, these advanced SEO training techniques won’t work overnight; it takes time and patience to see the benefits of refining your search engine's visibility.
 So, start implementing these SEO tips today and watch your website traffic grow steadily over time.